-Plaintiff has filed this case as a violation of his civil or equal rights, privileges, or immunities pursuant to 28 U.S.C. §1343.
+Plaintiff has filed this case as a violation of his Constitutional rights as well as his civil or equal rights, privileges, or immunities pursuant to 28 U.S.C. §1343.
 (Doc.
 3-1, sealed.)
 He alleges that he is a musical artist who has been "growing in stature/publicity until recently."
 (Doc.
-1, at 6.)
-He further alleges that he has "noticed 'hints' that if I leave the city or try and further my music career a charge or false arrest may occur."
+1, at 7.)
+He further alleges that he has "noticed the City of Wichita making the threat's [sic] that if I further continue this music career or try and leave the City a false charge or arrest may occur."
 (Id.)
+Plaintiff continues that Defendant "has also been working with multiple local businesses," such as the trash service and Post office, "to insure that if I do leave or further this career they would have other's [sic] to lie for them."
+(Id., at 8.)

-The Court finds that these alleged "hints" that something may or may not occur in the future do not constitute an actionable violation of Plaintiff's civil rights.
+The Court finds that these alleged threats that something may or may not occur in the future do not constitute an actionable violation of Plaintiff's Constitutional or civil rights.
 The Court thus recommends to the District Court that Plaintiff's claim be dismissed for failure to state a viable cause of action.